 Parents & Guardians

-Parents and guardians play a key role in helping a student consider study abroad options, prepare to and then participate in study abroad.
-In this section, the IUHPFL aims to help prospective guardians understand the program and its demands.
+Parents and guardians play a key role in helping their students to consider study abroad options, as well as to prepare for and then participate in an overseas experience.
+In this section, IUHPFL aims to help parents and guardians better understand the program and its demands.

-The IUHPFL is not a typical study abroad experience — and that is a good thing!
-The IUHPFL is an "Honors" program and best suited for highly motivated high school juniors who are studying a foreign language in their third year.
-Participation in the program is dependent on a stringent selection process, beginning with an official language test, followed by an application that includes several appraisals.
-Guardians should visit About the Program and How to Apply for a comprehensive review of the IUHPFL.
+IUHPFL is not a typical study abroad experience and is best suited for highly motivated high school sophomores, juniors, and seniors who have a desire to become highly proficient in the world language they are studying.
+Participation in the program is dependent on a stringent application process that includes several components, including multiple adult appraisals.
+Parents/guardians should visit About the Program, Qualifications for Participation, and How to Apply for a comprehensive overview of IUHPFL.